|

 502.313 - Religion

-foster hatred or intolerant attitudes toward certain groups
+may foster hatred or intolerant attitudes toward certain

 502.32 - Textbooks